 We contract production with multiple growers at fair value and retain the seed in inventory until it is sold.
 These purchases constitute a significant portion of the manufacturing costs for our seeds.
 Additionally, our chemical manufacturing operations use chemical intermediates and energy, which are subject to increases in price as the costs of oil and natural gas increase.
 Accordingly, increases in commodity prices may negatively affect our cost of goods sold or cause us to increase seed or chemical prices, which could adversely affect our sales.
-We use hedging strategies, and most of our raw material supply agreements contain escalation factors, designed to mitigate the risk of short-term changes in commodity prices.
+We use hedging strategies and raw material supply agreements that contain terms designed to mitigate the risk of short-term changes in commodity prices.
 However, we are unable to avoid the risk of medium- and long-term increases.
-Farmers' incomes are also affected by commodity prices; as a result, fluctuations in commodity prices could have a negative effect on their ability to purchase our seed and chemical products.
+Farmers' incomes are also affected by commodity prices; as a result, fluctuations in commodity prices could have an impact on farmers' purchasing decisions and negatively affect their ability and decisions to purchase our seed and chemical products.